-- Interior lights will illuminate on glass door models (see Temperature Control & Light Switch Location, pg. #18). - An electronic control with digital display will illuminate (if installed). - There may be a short delay before the compressor and/or evaporator fan(s) start.
-This delay may be determined by time or by temperature, which could be the result of an initial defrost event that will last at least 6 minutes. - The temperature control/thermostat may cycle the compressor and evaporator fan(s) on and off together.
-Every appliance will require a defrost event to ensure the evaporator coil remains clear of frost and ice buildup.
-Defrost is initiated by a defrost timer or by the electronic control.

-EXCEPTION - Models TSID, TDBD, TCGG, and TMW do not have an evaporator fan(s).
+- 1. There may be a short delay before the compressor and/or evaporator fan(s) start.
+This delay may be determined by time or by temperature.
+This delay may also be the result of an initial defrost event that will be a minimum of six (6) min. - 2.
+The temperature control/thermostat may cycle the compressor and evaporator fan(s) on and off together.
+EXCEPTION: models TSID, TDBD, TCGG, and TMW do not have evaporator fan(s). - 3.
+The temperature control cycles the compressor by sensing either an evaporator coil temperature or air temperature, not a product temperature.